gliderlabs/gliderlabs.github.io/content/devlog/2016/gliderlabs-rebooted.md

 A few people I know that have absorbed enough of it have mentioned how much it echoes of [Douglas Engelbart's](https://en.wikipedia.org/wiki/Douglas_Engelbart) work, at least in scope and intention ("augmenting human capability").
 I've also rather intentionally borrowed a lot of his ideas in approach, most significantly, using the system to build the system ("bootstrapping").

-All this said, it's easier to build and show than to explain up front, and better than making lofty sounding promises before validating them.
+All this said, it's easier to build and show than to explain up front, and better to show proof than make lofty sounding promises.
 That's why I wanted to at least announce and demo some of the projects with our reboot announcement.
 However, we'll just have to wait a bit longer.
 There's plenty of time.

 So there we are.
-I didn't quite achieve what I wanted to with this announcement, but I'm quite excited.
+I didn't quite achieve what I wanted to with this announcement, but I'm very excited.
 Over the next ... well for the foreseeable future you'll see more announcements, more details, and over time the plan will reveal itself regardless of what I was able to communicate.

 [A pattern will emerge.](http://gliderlabs.com/devlog/2015/a-pattern-emerges/)